Graylog2/documentation/pages/sending_data.rst

 Reading from files
 ==================

-Graylog itself is not able, out-of-the-box to read log messages from file.
-But we had build the :ref:`Collector Sidecar <graylog-collector-sidecar>` which can be used as a supervisor for tools that are made for this purpose.
+Graylog ifself is not able to read log messages from file.
+We had build the :ref:`Collector Sidecar <graylog-collector-sidecar>` that can act like a supervisor for tools that made for this purpose.

-Any tool that can send data to Graylog can be used, as long as an input is present in Graylog that is able to receive the data.
+This leaves the ability untouched that you can use any tool that can create a valid message for the present Graylog inputs.